badair/C-Compiler-for-TINY-Architecture/README.md

 scope might be buggy - i.e. variables of same name in different places might not compile correctly

-function names aren’t checked at compile time ( variable names are )

 you are allowed to use a void function as if it weren’t void

 you cannot use an expression /function call as arguments to puts( ) or putn( )